Calytic/Oxide.Ext.Catalyst/README.md

 ### Sourcing

-Plugins installed by this extension are currently not sourced directly from Oxide.
+Plugins available for installation through Catalyst are indirectly sourced from Oxide.

+Original authors are attributed and their corresponding documentation and possible licensing information is included.

+If you identify any misattribution or a missing license please do not hesitate to contact us.

-Catalyst sources plugins directly from GitHub, the default repository may be found here [Calytic/oxideplugins](https://github.com/Calytic/oxideplugins)
+Plugins are sourced directly from GitHub, the default repository may be found here [Calytic/oxideplugins](https://github.com/Calytic/oxideplugins)

 In order to add or remove sources: